Carrollton bus collision: Truck driver

 Mahoney had been previously arrested for driving under the influence in 1984, for which he was fined US$300 and his driver's license was suspended for six months.
 His blood alcohol concentration (BAC) two hours after the crash was .24 percent—substantially more than the 1988 Kentucky legal limit of .10.
 Mahoney had no memory of the crash and learned of the collision after waking in the hospital the next day.

-Mahoney was indicted July 23, 1988, on 27 counts of murder.
+Mahoney was indicted by a Carroll County grand jury July 23, 1988, on 27 counts of murder.
 He pleaded not guilty, and bail was set at $270,000, $10,000 for each death in the crash.
-Prosecutors initially planned to seek an indictment for capital murder charges, but decided not to file those charges.
-Mahoney posted bail and was released from jail in October of 1988.
+The Carroll County Commonwealth's Attorney initially planned to seek indictments for capital murder which would have made Mahoney eligible for a possible sentence of death by electrocution if convicted.
+Ultimately, however, it was decided not to file those charges.
+Mahoney posted bail and was released from jail in October 1988.
 On December 21, 1989, Mahoney was found guilty of all charges.
 He was sentenced to imprisonment for 16 years after a jury of the Carroll Circuit Court, under Indictment No. 88-CR-27, convicted him of 27 counts of manslaughter in the second degree, 16 counts of assault in the second degree, and 27 counts of wanton endangerment in the first degree.
 At trial, he was represented by the Cleveland, Ohio, criminal defense lawyer, William L. Summers.
 On appeal, in Case No. 1988-CA-1635, Judge Anthony M. Wilhoit of the Kentucky Court of Appeals reversed Mahoney's conviction for drunk driving on the grounds that it constituted double jeopardy under the Kentucky Constitution, ruling that the 27 counts of manslaughter in the second degree subsumed the drunk-driving conviction.
 The court ruled that, under Kentucky law, the elements of drunk driving were substantially similar to those of manslaughter.
 This meant that Mahoney's driver's license could be reinstated, even during his imprisonment.
 The Kentucky Supreme Court subsequently reversed this line of reasoning in another case, Justice v.
 Commonwealth, 987 S.W.2d 306 (Ky.
 December 17, 1998).
 On May 6, 1992, the Kentucky Supreme Court denied review of Mahoney's appeal in Case No. 1992-SC-98.